 Fashion Communication is one of the fast-moving fields, and proliferates all media and enterprises.
-Graduates are qualified for leadership roles in the fashion industry, including media and marketing, communications, accounts, digital marketing and social media.
+Graduates are qualified for leadership roles in the fashion industry, including media, fashion marketing, communications, accounts, digital marketing and social media.
 Jobs are available in press offices and public relations divisions.
 Professionals are also hired as event managers, fashion stylists, web content curators and media planners.
 Editors are needed for fashion publications.
 Career opportunities are plentiful and exciting.